Transcript: Kimmel Suspension Is Another Shameless Media Capitulation | The New Republic

 The following is a lightly edited transcript of the September 18 episode of Right Now With Perry Bacon.
 You can watch this interview here.

-Perry Bacon: I’m Perry Bacon and this is the Right Now Show, which is a twice weekly show about politics and government here sponsored by the New Republic.
-I’m honored to be joined by Kathy Roberts Ford, professor of journalism at the University of Massachusetts Amherst.
-And what we’re talking about today is the Jimmy Kimmel suspension that happened last night.
-And also there was a lawsuit Trump filed against the New York Times and we’re gonna generally focus on like what I’m describing as kind of Trump’s war on the media, because I think that’s what’s happening.
+Perry Bacon: I’m Perry Bacon and this is the Right Now Show, which is a twice-weekly show about politics and government here sponsored by The New Republic.
+I’m going to be joined by Kathy Roberts Ford, professor of journalism at the University of Massachusetts Amherst.
+And what we’re talking about today is Jimmy Kimmel’s suspension that happened last night.
+And also there was a lawsuit Trump filed against The New York Times, and we’re going to generally focus on what I’m describing as Trump’s war on the media, because I think that’s what’s happening.
 So professor, thanks for joining me.

 Kathy Roberts Ford: Oh, it’s great to see you again, Perry.

-Bacon: So Jimmy Kimmel is a comedian and he’s not even as focused on the news as John Stewart was, you know, back in the Daily Show era.
-So, I’m really concerned about this and I think I’m right to be.
-So explain to people why it’s concerning the series of events that resulted in Jimmy Kimbel and that it’s so concerning.
+Bacon: So Jimmy Kimmel is a comedian, and he’s not even as focused on the news as Jon Stewart was, you know, back in the Daily Show era.
+So, I’m really concerned about this, and I think I’m right to be.
+So explain to people why the series of events that resulted in Jimmy Kimmel being suspended is so concerning.

-Ford: So what appears to have happened is Jimmy Kimmel has been suspended, his show has been suspended by ABC, and definitely were said.
+Ford: So what appears to have happened is Jimmy Kimmel has been suspended, his show has been suspended by ABC, and definitely we’re sad.
 So, you know, it’s a little unclear, the degree of this suspension.
 And it, this happened after his monologue in which he mentioned the murder of Charlie Kirk.
-And in talking about that murder, my understanding is that he said something to the effect of he was opining or talking about the political ideology of the killer and suggesting that maybe the killer’s political ideology was more MAGA oriented than it was anything else.
-And, you know, we know that the facts on the ground are still very much at play regarding the political ideology of the killer but both Trump and FCC Chairman put pressure on ABC to get rid of the Jimmy Kimmel Show.
-And you know, the FCC Chairman has this incredible power to yank a network’s license.
-And so this is a real chilling [situation for] free expression.
+And in talking about that murder, my understanding is that he said something to the effect of, he was opining or talking about the political ideology of the killer and suggesting that maybe the killer’s political ideology was more MAGA-oriented than it was anything else.
+And, you know, we know that the facts on the ground are still very much at play regarding the political ideology of the killer, but both Trump and the FCC chairman put pressure on ABC to get rid of The Jimmy Kimmel Show.
+And you know, the FCC chairman has this incredible power to yank a network’s license.
+And so this is a real chilling [of] free expression.
 By the way.
-The first amendment for forbids the use of regulatory threats and pressure to silence critics and to silence political discussion.
+The First Amendment forbids the use of regulatory threats and pressure to silence critics and to silence political discussion.
 And so this is very, very concerning.

 Bacon: We should mention the role of like, Nexstar here.
 Do you understand that pretty well?